jaelgu/dna-sequence-classification/README.md

 ## README

-This project uses Milvus and Bert to build a Text Search Engine.
-In this project, Bert is used to convert the text into a fixed-length vector and store it in Milvus, and then combine Milvus to search for similar text in the text entered by the user.
+This project builds a DNA sequence classification system with Milvus.
+In this project, k-mer & CountVectorizer is used to convert the original DNA sequence into a fixed-length vector and store it in Milvus.
+The system classifies DNA sequence entered by user through searching for most similar sequences in Milvus and recalling classes (gene family names) from Mysql.

 ### Data source

-The dataset needed for this system is a **CSV** format file which needs to contain a column of titles and a column of texts.
+The dataset required to build this system has to be a **TXT** file, which can be read as dataframe with 2 columns: **sequence, class**.
+(See example: /src/data/test.txt)

+A **TXT** file is also required to indicate what gene family each class represents, including 2 dataframe columns: **class, gene_family**.
+(See example: /src/data/gene_class.txt)

 ## How to deploy the system

 ### 1. Start Milvus and MySQL

-The system will use Milvus to store and search the feature vector data, and Mysql is used to store the correspondence between the ids returned by Milvus and the text data  , then you need to start Milvus and Mysql first.
+The system will use Milvus to store sequence vectors with auto-generated ids in a collection and perform similarity search.

+Mysql stores sequence ids in Milvus and corresponding classes.
+It also includes the correspondence between class labels and gene family names.

 - **Start Milvus v2.0**

-First, you are supposed to refer to the Install Milvus v2.0 for how to run Milvus docker.
+Refer to [Install Milvus v2.0](https://milvus.io/docs/v2.0.0/install_standalone-docker.md) for how to run Milvus docker.

 ```
 $ wget https://raw.githubusercontent.com/milvus-io/milvus/master/deployments/docker/standalone/docker-compose.yml -O docker-compose.yml